Rcomian/seaport-cache/README.md

 As with `get` but returns the first entry from the array on the first call, the second entry from the array on the second call, etc.

-Round robin is based on the exact query string used, so different query strings
+The round robin is based on the exact role string used, so different role queries get different sequences even if they match the name sequence of servers.